openemr/host-openemr-on-aws-fargate/README.md

 # Aurora ML for AWS Bedrock

 Note: Not all integrations are enabled for all versions of the Aurora MySQL engine at all times.
 New engine versions often don't ship with features like the Bedrock integration enabled but instead have them enabled later.
 We try to keep the MySQL engine set by default to one of the more recent versions of the engine.
 If you want to enable this feature you may need to change the MySQL engine version to a previous version.
-If you need to do this make sure you change the engine version for both the parameter group and the database itself.
+If you need to do this change the `"self.aurora_mysql_engine_version"` variable in [openemr_ecs_stack.py](https://github.com/openemr/host-openemr-on-aws-fargate/blob/main/openemr_ecs/openemr_ecs_stack.py).

 You can toggle on and off the [Aurora ML for AWS Bedrock Integration](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-ml.html#using-amazon-bedrock) by setting the "enable_bedrock_integration" parameter in the "cdk.json" file.